 Along with wat, you’ll often find tibs (pan-fried goat or beef) served with injera.
 To prepare it, you’ll need to cut meat into small chunks and pan-fry them with oil, butter, onions, garlic and spices.
 It’s quick and easy to make, but as far as comfort food goes, it’s immensely satisfying.

-While injera is a daily experience for most Ethiopians, kitfo is generally saved for a special occasion or served during national public holidays in the country.
+While injera is a daily experience for most Ethiopians, kitfo is generally saved for a special occasion or served during national public holidays.
 Kitfo is Ethiopian beef tartare made from top quality raw beef mixed hot chilli powder.
 The lean meat is hand-chopped to give it a melt-in-your-mouth texture, and the finished product is often eaten with kocho, a chewy bread made from False Banana.

 Many people are surprised to find out that the highlands in Ethiopia are highly suitable for grape cultivation and are dotted with wineries producing quality red and white wines.
 Awash is the country’s first modern winery which is now partly owned by singer and activist Bob Geldof through his private equity firm.
 Rift Valley is another increasingly well-known name.